 FEMA’s flood map data informs the catastrophe models used in the development of rates under NFIP’s pricing approach.
 That is why critical flood mapping data is necessary and essential for communities.
 It informs floodplain management building requirements and the mandatory purchase requirement.

 We maintained features to simplify the transition to NFIP’s pricing approach by offering premium discounts to eligible policyholders.
 This means:

 - FEMA is continuing to offer premium discounts for pre-FIRM subsidized and newly mapped properties.

-- Policyholders are still able to transfer their discount to a new owner by assigning their flood insurance policy when their property changes ownership.
+- Policyholders are able to transfer their discount to a new owner by assigning their flood insurance policy when their property changes ownership.